fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 The companion needs to make sure that their own life is not affected negatively too much.
 If the companion breaks down, it is a huge shock to the patient.
 Also, when the patient is extremely sad, they are either ruminating the past or feeling anxious about the future.
-If they say anything extreme which hurts the companion, the companion is better to be understanding and forgive them, as these are not words from a normal person.
+If they say anything extreme which hurts the companion, the companion is better off being understanding and forgiving them, as these are not words from a normal person.

 I am eternally grateful to my family, peers, teachers, and friends who have taken care of me.